aareeze/GroupProject/README.md

 - [X] Updated group info in the Course Portal: Group Name + App Description.
 - [X] User can login to drivePro application
 - [ ] User can view vehicles available in the area
+- [ ] User can view vehicle specs
+- [ ] User can compare prices to similar vehicles

 **Optional Nice-to-have Stories**